hxlnt/nobadmemories.com/raecyclopedia.md

     tag: beautyfashion
   - date: 2021-01-26
     question: How long should you wait to let skin care products absorb?
-    answer: It's not necessary to wait more than a minute between skin care steps, but you should wait a longer period of time between skin care and makeup to prevent cosmetic pilling.
+    answer: It's not necessary to wait more than a minute between skin care steps, but you should wait a longer period of time between skin care products and makeup to prevent pilling.
     tag: beautyfashion
     sources:
       - https://www.allure.com/story/how-long-time-between-skin-care-products